uCautomation/plant-watering-system/README.md

 - For the calibration region, the data is redundant, the most recent valid index is the data we want to load on system reset
-- For the log region, the storage is a circular buffer of entries; the oldest log entries will be overwritten in case the memory is full and a new even must be saved.
+- For the log region, the storage is a circular buffer of entries; the oldest log entries will be overwritten in case the memory is full and a new event must be saved.

 ### GeneROMst design details